 Owning and running businesses in Consultancy, Publishing, Restoration and Sculpture informed my training and mentoring over 1,500 start-up consultancies around the UK.

 The iAbacus is unique because it starts with individual, or team, perceptions.
-It combines the emotional intelligence of coaching with the rigour of audit.
-Have a look at the website here, watch a 60 second video here or re ad these testimonials but the best way to understand iAbacus is to use it - so take a FREE TRIAL
+It combines the emotional intelligence of coaching with the rigour of audit and inspection.
+W atch a 60 second video here or read these testimonials but the best way to understand iAbacus is to use it - so take a FREE TRIAL

-I enjoy linking with people with a passion to make a positive difference.
+I love meeting, corresponding and working with people with a passion to make a positive difference.